emilsto/HSL-CityBike-App/README.md

 - GET /api/v1/stations_page?searchTerm=&limit=20&page=1

-Returns a list, with a maximum length of user specified limit, of stations that match the search term.go
+Returns a json array, with a maximum length of user specified limit, of stations that match the search term.
+Pagination is implemented with the "page" query, which specifies the page number (aka offset in SQL).
-    │   ├── trips.go
-    │   └── utils.go

 ```
 [